shreni123/docs-csm/upgrade/network/chn_enable.md

 ### Create system backups

-**Recommend** copying and storing all data backups off-system in a version control repository.
+**Recommend** copying and storing all data in ${BACKUPDIR} off-system in a version control repository is hightly recommended.

 1. (`ncn-m001#`) Change to the backup directory.